mahika-c/website/README.md

-# README FILE
+# README

-Backend Complete with MongoDB, Express, and Postman
+Backend complete with MongoDB, Express, and Postman

+Frontend set up with Chakra UI, JavaScript, and React